 When you are faced with an important decision, write down exactly how and why you came up with your decision.
 What factors motivated you, and what steps did you take to come to your conclusion?

 After a set time (usually nine months), go back and reflect on your decision-making process.
 Assess the outcome of your choice in detail and analyze your ability at the time to make the best decision based on your self-awareness at the time.

 4. Create a life vision-mission.

-In an organization, mission and vision statements serve three important roles.
+In an organization, vision & mission statements serve three important roles.
 They state the purpose of the organization, they inform people of strategy development, and they display measurable goals and objectives to gauge the success of the organization.